offbynull/coroutines/README.md

 There are likely other reasons as well.

-##Footnotes
+#### Is there a Gradle plugin?

+A Gradle plugin is on the backburner.
+In the mean time, Gradle users can make use of the Ant plugin through [Gradle's Ant integration](http://gradle.org/docs/current/userguide/ant.html).
+The major issue here is that the Gradle plugin APIs aren't made available on Maven Central.
+From Maven's [Guide to uploading artifacts to the Central Repository](http://maven.apache.org/guides/mini/guide-central-repository-upload.html):

+>I have other repositories or pluginRepositories listed in my POM, is that a problem?
+>
+>At present, this won't preclude your project from being included, but we do strongly encourage making sure all your dependencies are included in Central.
+If you rely on sketchy repositories that have junk in them or disappear, it just creates havok for downstream users.
+Try to keep your dependencies among reliable repos like Central, Jboss, etc.

+## Footnotes
 1. Javaflow has a reliance on thread local storage and other threading constructs.
 The Coroutines project avoids anything to do with threads.
 A quick benchmark performing 10,000,000 iterations of Javaflow's echo sample vs this project's echo example (System.out's removed in both) resulted in Javaflow executing in 46,518ms while Coroutines executed in 19,141ms.
-Setup used for this benchmark was a Intel i7 960 CPU with 12GB of RAM running Windows 7 and Java 8.
+Setup used for this benchmark was an Intel i7 960 CPU with 12GB of RAM running Windows 7 and Java 8.
 2. Javaflow only provides an Ant plugin.
 3. Javaflow has [issues](https://issues.apache.org/jira/browse/SANDBOX-476?page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel&focusedCommentId=14133339#comment-14133339) dealing with stackmap frames due to it's reliance on ASM's default behaviour for deriving common superclasses.
 The Coroutines project works around this behaviour by implementing custom logic.
 4. Javaflow attempts to use static analysis to determine which monitors need to be exitted and reentered, which may not be valid in certain cases (e.g. if your class file was built with a JVM language other than Java).
 The Coroutines project keeps track of monitors at runtime.